BBC West: Radio

+Evening weekday programmes are shared regionally across all four stations.
+A national late show from Manchester or London is then broadcast between 10 pm and 1 am.

+Weekend programmes are shared, regional or national apart from Saturday afternoon sport between 2 pm and 6 pm.

 Online and interactive

-BBC West also produces regional news and local radio pages for the BBC Red Button and BBC Local websites for each county.
+BBC West also produces online content for BBC News web pages and related social media platforms.

 History

-BBC West launched a regional television service from Bristol in September 1957.
+BBC West launched a regional television service from Bristol on 30 September 1957.
 Initially broadcast from the Wenvoe transmitter on the outskirts of Cardiff, the geographical nature of the Wenvoe signal meant the first regional news bulletins were broadcast to both Wales and the West of England, sharing a ten-minute timeslot with News from Wales.

 Until December 1960, news bulletins from Bristol also served the south coast of England, which latterly received its own regional programme.
 The weekday timeslot for regional news extended to 25 minutes in September 1962 – around this time, the West of England bulletin became known as Points West while the Welsh bulletins received a more comprehensive relaunch as BBC Wales Today.

 The opening of a second signal from Wenvoe in February 1964 finally allowed the split of BBC television in Wales and the West.
 A separate BBC Wales channel was launched while BBC West became a full regional opt-out service to the extent seen in other English regions, with Points West becoming a full-length programme.

 Points West continued until 1991, when the service was renamed BBC News West.
 The Points West brand was revived on Monday 22 May 2000 with the launch of the BBC's generic regional news graphics and presentation.